Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Converse Lyapunov-Barrier Function for Reach-Avoid-Stay Specifications

-The above converse results (Theorem \ref{thm:conv2} and Proposition \ref{prop:lyap-barrier2}) reveal that the verification and design for reach-avoid-stay specifications can indeed be centered around the problem of stability/stabilization with safety guarantees.
+\begin{proof} Similar to that of Proposition \ref{prop:lyap-barrier}. \end{proof} The above converse results (Theorem \ref{thm:conv2} and Proposition \ref{prop:lyap-barrier2}) reveal that the verification and design for reach-avoid-stay specifications can indeed be centered around the problem of stability/stabilization with safety guarantees.
 This is \textit{without loss of generality} at least from a robustness point of view.
 In this regard, Lemma \ref{lem:A} and Proposition \ref{prop:uas} connect robust reach-avoid-stay specification with stability with safety guarantees.
 We can also prove a result in the converse direction.
 These statements are summarized in the following proposition.

 \begin{prop} \begin{enumerate} \item If $\Sd$ satisfies a stability with safety guarantee specification $(W,U,A)$ and $W$ is compact, then for every $\eps>0$, $\Sd$ satisfies the reach-avoid-stay specification $(W,U,A+\eps\B)$. \item If $\Sd$ satisfies a reach-avoid-stay specification $(W,U,\Omega)$, then there exists a compact set $A\subseteq\Omega$ such that, for any $\delta'\in[0,\delta)$, $\S_{\delta'}$ satisfies the stability with safety guarantee specification $(W,U,A)$. \end{enumerate} \end{prop}